50+ UK Business Insurance Statistics 2024

 How many businesses are underinsured?

-The same report found that around 45% of businesses with buildings insurance policies had at least one premises likely to be underinsured by 20%.
+Elsewhere, a report from Aviva also found that around 45% of businesses with building insurance policies have at least one premise likely to be underinsured by 20%.

 A mini infographic documenting the percentage of businesses underinsured for the value of their buildings and contents.